FREQUENTLY ASKED QUESTIONS

 Sidewalk Installation Engineering Dept., 769-2283

 Yes, the homeowner is still responsible for sidewalk repair and maintenance in accordance with Municipal Code Chapter 12.20.
-The city's five year plan is a systematic approach to meeting ADA standards; however, it may take over 15 years to complete the entire city.
+The city's five year plan is a systematic approach to meeting ADA standards; however, it will take many years to complete the entire city.
 Code enforcement complaints may still be enforced as well as Municipal Code 12.24.010, which requires property owners to remove snow, filth, dirt, and obstructions.
-Additionally, it is the City's policy to require compliance with all codes when a building permit is pulled.
+Additionally, it is the City's policy to require compliance with all codes when a building permit is obtained.
 Specifically, Municipal Code 12.20.100, states "It shall be the duty of the owner of all property within the city to maintain sidewalks abutting his property at all times in a safe and proper condition whether or not he has received a notice from the city as provided in this chapter."

 This ADA Sidewalk Hazard Abatement account will fund repairs for ADA sidewalk deficiencies that are included in a 5-Year Priority Plan that will be updated and approved by the City Council on a yearly basis.
 The city met with citizens representing the disabled population and discussed how to prioritize the needs for the next five years.